manojcode242/Chat_Bot/README.md

 ### **•** Workflow Orchestration : Powered by LangGraph with integrated memory and session tracking for coherent multi-turn conversations.

-### **•** Inference & LLM :  Backed by Groq Inference Engine, utilizing the GROQ model for fast and reliable responses.
+### **•** Inference & LLM :  Backed by Groq Inference Engine, utilizing the GROQ TXT model for fast and reliable responses.

 ### **•** User Experience : Streamlit-based interactive UI with session history, clean design, and secure API key management.